 The Junior Doctor Contract is the contract of employment for all NHS Junior Doctors, outlining pay scales and other details.
 The government tried to update the contract for 2016, with changes including:

-Some of the proposed changes sparked a bitter dispute between the government and the BMA, resulting in Junior Doctor strikes.
+Some of the proposed changes sparked a dispute between the government and the BMA, resulting in Junior Doctor strikes.
 In January 2020, an amended Junior Doctor contract was accepted by the BMA and you can read more about this on the BMA website.

 The controversy around the Junior Doctor contract began in 2013 when the Department of Health shared its proposals.
-It said the updates would make pay fairer and wanted to spread emergency and elective services across seven days a week – but Junior Doctors felt the contract was risking patient safety and was unfair to them.
+It said that the updates would make pay fairer and wanted to spread emergency and elective services across seven days a week – but Junior Doctors felt the contract was risking patient safety and was unfair to them.
 The Guardian has a detailed overview of the issues.

 However, Junior Doctors are also required to do on-call shifts outside of sociable hours.
 This earned an extra supplement known as banding, which could add an additional 40-50% to their basic salary.

 The proposed changes to the Junior Doctor contract increased basic salary but drastically reduced the supplements for on-call shifts outside of sociable hours – effectively meaning they were being paid less.
 The Guardian explained what the proposals meant for pay.

 Junior Doctors were concerned that the contract would increase stress, tiredness and burnout among their peers, and that patient care would suffer as a result.
 The new rotas were designed for a seven-day NHS, but did not account for additional staff.
 The increase in antisocial hours was also not reflected in an increase in pay.

 In November 2015, 98% of Junior Doctors voted to reject the contract, and in favour of industrial action.
 This led to four Junior Doctor strikes between January and March the following year.
 Each of the four strikes lasted 24-48 hours on 12 January; 10 February; 9-10 March; and 26-27 April.

 Key things to know: